 - Starting July 2020, qualified talents and their employers will be able to file applications in most of the nine target cities.

-- Eligible overseas talents can receive financial subsidies equal to the proportion of the individual income tax that exceeds 15 percent of the taxable income they paid in the nine cities last year.
+- Eligible overseas talents can receive financial subsidies equal to the portion of the individual income tax they paid in the nine cities last year that exceeds 15 percent of the taxable income.

 Key background information